Samaanl/redirect-test/README.md

 - **Clean Design**: Minimalist interface with a centered button
 - **Responsive**: Works on all screen sizes
 - **Modern Stack**: Built with Next.js 14, TypeScript, and Tailwind CSS
+- **Analytics**: Integrated with Umami for privacy-friendly analytics

 ## Getting Started